TREYCSE/NumPy_Algorithms/README.md

             return total_cost

-#### Now this alone is not going to be enough to plot gradient descent in order to view the local or global minima to be able to predict much
+#### Now this alone is not going to be enough to plot gradient descent in order to view the local or global minima to be able to predict any useful output.